 Crazy for Cranberries

 Mmmm…cranberries.
 They remind me of autumn in Canada, where I grew up.
-Cranberries, fresh or frozen, aren’t something that I see very often here in New Zealand.
-They tend to be a seasonal or speciality product, so when I find some I like to snap them up for the freezer.
-Cranberry sauce is readily available, but generally in a sugary variety that isn’t very dog-friendly.
-Not that that stops them from sniffing hopefully.
+Cranberries, fresh or frozen, aren’t always available here in New Zealand.
+They tend to be a seasonal or speciality product, so I like to snap some up for the freezer whenever I can get them.
+Cranberry sauce is available all year round, but generally in a sugary variety that isn’t very dog-friendly.
+Not that that stops the boys from sniffing hopefully.
 That was the inspiration for these treats.
+It’s early winter here, and autumn harvest had cranberries on my mind.
+And in my freezer.
+Thanksgiving isn’t celebrated in New Zealand, but these would be doggone delish as a special Thanksgiving dog treat.
+Or perhaps a Christmas nibble with a bite of turkey.
+Or blended with turkey in the gummy mixture!
+Drool!

 Suspending Solids in Gummy Treats